-For the majority of Term 1, supervisors will transport new students to and from their respective schools.

-Once supervisors feel students are confident and competent, they will begin transitioning the students onto public transport.
+For the majority of term 1, supervisors will transport all students to and from their respective schools.
+Once supervisors feel students are confident and competent they will begin transitioning the student onto public transport.
 New and junior students will commence public transport under the direct supervision of a supervisor.

-Once the supervisor feels the student is comfortable with the journey the student is then paired with an older student for the remainder of Term 1.

-On a normal day most student from each school will travel together on public transport, very rarely will the student need to travel by themselves.
+Once the supervisors and students feel comfortable with the journey the students are then paired with an older student for the remainder of Term 1.
+On a normal day most students from each school will travel together on public transport to and from school, so very rarely will students need to travel by themselves.

-Yrs.
-7 & 8 are not able to catch public transport by themselves and must be accompanied by an older student.